-All drill hole data is being brought into Avalon's database and recent work on the resource block model following the spring drilling program has focused on generating a detailed mineralogical model of the deposit.
-The new drill hole data also contributed to a better understanding of resource geometry for mine planning purposes, in particular the spatial distribution of the lepidolite rich subzone that comprises at least 20% of the known resource.
-The block model created will help guide future drilling designed to expand the resource to depth.
+All drill hole data has been brought into Avalon's database and recent work on the resource block model has focused on generating a detailed mineralogical model of the deposit.
+The new drill hole data also contributed to a better understanding of resource geometry for mine planning purposes, in particular the spatial distribution of the lepidolite rich sub-zone that comprises at least 20% of the known resource.
+The block model created will help guide the drill program planned for early 2018, which is designed to expand the resources both to depth and along strike.
 A revised mineral estimate was also generated (presented below) that was not materially different from the 2016 resource estimate based on the historical drilling data except for differentiating resources contained in the two main lithium mineralogical sub-zones.